mhumph/zenboard/README.md

 9. Launch Zenboard in a browser: `heroku open`

 ### More info
-Heroku's guide to working with Node.js [here](https://devcenter.heroku.com/articles/getting-started-with-nodejs#deploy-the-app)
+Heroku's guide to working with Node.js [here](https://devcenter.heroku.com/articles/getting-started-with-nodejs#deploy-the-app).

 ### To host Zenboard elsewhere

-All you need is MySQL and a server supporting Node.js.
+All you need is MySQL and a server supporting Node.js

 In most cases:
 - there will be relatively few requests per minute so minimal server resources will be needed
 - high availability / clustering / load balancing won't be needed

 ## Explore

-If you want to explore the source for the Vue.js frontend... [here it is](https://github.com/matthumphreys/zenboard-vue).
+If you want to explore the source for the Vue.js frontend... [it's here](https://github.com/matthumphreys/zenboard-vue).

 ## Contribute